Back to results

 • Pre-booking not required

-Presentations on: Nature and purpose of the Heritage Project Archaeological investigations planned to increase understanding of the complex history of this building Detailed tours of the building
+Presentations on: Nature and purpose of the Heritage Project Archaeological investigations planned to increase understanding of the complex history of this building; a new light on inaccuracies in the published histories Guided tours

 The Ormskirk Parish Church Heritage Project seeks to broaden public awareness of the thousand-year history evolution of this building into the form in which we find it today.
 It is unique among English churches in having a tower and a spire adjacent to each other, both at the west end.